 At WVU Medicine, you are part of our team.
 We are passionate about working with you and getting you back to living well.
 We’re the state’s only board-certified heart failure cardiologists working together with the most compassionate and highly trained surgeons, nurses, dietitians, transplant coordinators, advanced nurse practitioners, social workers, pharmacists, financial coordinators, and many others.
 You’ll never feel like you’re embarking on this journey alone.

 We value the collaboration of physicians across the state and throughout the region.
 It’s what helps us bring the best care to West Virginians and others who seek hope.
 To learn about heart transplantation or to refer a potential heart transplant patient, contact the WVU Medicine Transplant Alliance at 304-974-3004.

-Our heart transplant program is led by medical director George Sokos, DO, director of the director of the Advanced Heart Failure Program at the WVU Heart and Vascular Institute and associate professor of medicine at WVU School of Medicine, and Luigi Lagazzi Garros, MD, surgical director of the Advanced Heart Failure Program at the WVU Heart and Vascular Institute and assistant professor of medicine at WVU School of Medicine.
+Our heart transplant program is led by medical director George Sokos, DO, director of the Advanced Heart Failure Program at the WVU Heart and Vascular Institute and associate professor of medicine at WVU School of Medicine, and Luigi Lagazzi Garros, MD, surgical director of the Advanced Heart Failure Program at the WVU Heart and Vascular Institute and assistant professor of medicine at WVU School of Medicine.

 Our team guides patients through every step of the transplant process:

 Luigi Lagazzi-Garos, MD